Skip to content

 Lucerne

 The medieval Romanesque Basilica that stood in the 17th century on the site of the present church burned to the ground in a great fire.
-In the 1630s, when the Thirty Years’ War was still raging, the town decided to build a new church, one of the few built at that time at the north of the Alps.
+In the 1630s, when the Thirty Years’ War was still raging, the town decided to build a new church, one of the few built north of the Alps.

-The church belongs to the canonical monastery of St. Leodegar and is a Romanesque building.
-In former times,0 the church belonged to a Benedictine monastery.
+The church is a Romanesque building that belongs to the canonical monastery of St. Leodegar.
+In former times, it belonged to a Benedictine monastery.

-In the north aisle, you will find a colorful Gothic relief depicting the Assumption of the Blessed Virgin Mary, dating back to 1500 – it was miraculously saved in a fire.
-Other interior elements, added in the 17th after the reconstruction of the old building, are also worth attention: the high black marble high altar and the wooden choir with filigree carving.
-The Church of St. Leodegar is one of the most beautiful churches you will ever see.
+In the north aisle, you will find a colourful Gothic relief depicting the Assumption of the Blessed Virgin Mary, dating back to 1500 – it was miraculously saved in a fire.
+Other interior elements, added in the 17th after the reconstruction of the old building, are also worth attention: the high black marble altar and the wooden choir with filigree carving.
+The Church of St. Leodegar is one of the most beautiful churches ever seen.

 Mount Pilatus

 Mount Pilatus is closely connected with local folklore.
-According to a medieval legend, dragons with healing powers lived on its summit, so in those days, Pilatus was called the Dragon’s Mountain.
-One of the best things to do while there is hiking to the top; it is an unforgettable adventure.
+According to a medieval legend, dragons with healing powers lived on its summit, so Pilatus was called the Dragon’s Mountain in those days.
+Hiking to the top is one of the best things to do while there; it is an unforgettable adventure.

-In the summer season, there is a special route, Goldene Rundfahrt, during which tourists go from Lucerne on a paddle steamer.
-Once ashore, you will have the chance to take the world’s steepest railroad, with a maximum gradient of 48º and a unique gearbox.
+In the summer, there is a particular route, Goldene Rundfahrt, during which tourists go from Lucerne on a paddle steamer.
+Once ashore, you can take the world’s steepest railroad, with a maximum gradient of 48º and a unique gearbox.

 After admiring the mountain scenery, you can take the new Dragon Ride cable car and go down.
 Visiting Mount Pilatus is one of the best things to do in Lucerne.